 Introduction

-Egress windows are designed to provide a safe emergency escape route from a bedroom or living space in the event of a fire or other emergency.
+Egress windows are designed to provide a safe exit route from bedrooms or living spaces during emergencies, like fires.

-Egress windows are required by building safety regulations such as the International Residential Code (IRC) and the California Building Code (CBC) to ensure the safety of occupants in residential buildings.
+Building safety regulations, such as the International Residential Code (IRC) and the California Building Code (CBC), require egress windows to keep residents safe in their homes.

-These codes lay out specific requirements for residential egress windows, including sizing, placement, and net clear openable area.
-They are particularly critical if a basement is being remodeled into a bedroom or other living space.
+These codes specify important details for egress windows, like size, location, and net clear openable area.
+This is especially important when turning a basement into a bedroom or another living space.

 Egress Windows: More Than Just an Escape Route